hbs-rcs/large_data_in_R/index.md

 is important because it makes it easy for `arrow` to automatically recognize the partitions.

-We can look at the converted files and compare the nameing scheme and storage requirements to the original CSV data.
+We can look at the converted files and compare the naming scheme and storage requirements to the original CSV data.

 ``` r